Medically reviewed on February 9, 2018

 a blockage in your stomach or intestines.

 Methadone may cause a life-threatening heart rhythm disorder.
 Your heart function may need to be checked during treatment.

-any type of breathing problem or lung disease;
+breathing problems or lung disease;

-a history of drug abuse, alcohol addiction, or mental illness;
+drug or alcohol addiction, or mental illness;

 liver or kidney disease;

 problems with your gallbladder, pancreas, or thyroid.

 Some medicines can interact with methadone and cause a serious condition called serotonin syndrome.
 Be sure your doctor knows if you also take stimulant medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
 Ask your doctor before making any changes in how or when you take your medications.